mayuraitavadekar/data-structures-and-algorithms/README.md

 ## Recent Updates

-C++ codes are uploaded by Nikhil Karve -> Jan 2020 Java Codes are uploaded by me -> Feb 2020
+C++ codes are uploaded by Nikhil Karve.
+Java codes are uploaded by me.

 ## Happy Coding 😊